waydabber/BetterDisplay/README.md

 4. In the ensuing pop-up select `Connect and Set up Mirroring`.

 It's that simple.
 Afterwards you should see your dummy mirrored to your display where you can use the slider to change the resolution quickly.

+Please note that the dummy/virtual screen mirroring method is a workaround and have some drawbacks compared to native smooth scaling - there might be sleep issues, color issues (flickering on some setups), mouse cursor related problems on Monterey 12.5 and beyond.
+Whenever possible, it is advised to use the native smooth scaling method.

 <details>
 <summary><b>Notes and troubleshooting for the dummy mirroring method...</b></summary>